backstage/backstage/docs/overview/architecture-overview.md

 which are powered by [Keyv](https://github.com/lukechilds/keyv) under the hood.

 At this time of writing, Backstage can be configured to use one of two cache
-stores: memory, which is mainly used for local testing, and memcache, which is is a cache store better suited for production deployment.
-The right cache store for your Backstage instance will depend on your own run-time constraints and those specified by the plugins you're running.
+stores: memory, which is mainly used for local testing, and memcache, which is a cache store better suited for production deployment.
+The right cache store for your Backstage instance will depend on your own run-time constraints and those required of the plugins you're running.

 Contributions supporting other cache stores are welcome!